GoogleCloudPlatform/ml-on-gcp/sklearn/gae_serve/README.md

 This is a simple sample that shows how to:

-- Create a Google App Engine (GAE) service on Google Cloud Platform (GCP) that loads a pickled scikit-learn model from Google Cloud Storage (GCS), and use it to serve prediction requests through Google Cloud Endpoints.
+- Create a Google App Engine service on Google Cloud Platform that loads a pickled scikit-learn model from Google Cloud Storage, and use it to serve prediction requests through Google Cloud Endpoints.

 The benefits of this configuration include:

-1. GAE's autoscaling and load balancing.
+1. App Engine's autoscaling and load balancing.
 1. Cloud Endpoints' monitoring and access control.